benjaminapetersen/benjaminapetersen/README.md

 ### Hi there 👋

-I'm a Product Manager currently working at [Microsoft](https://microsoft.com), previously a software engineer currently working at [VMware](https://www.vmware.com/), previously at [RedHat](https://www.redhat.com/en) and others.
-Currently, I work in the auth space in the world of Kubernetes, and previously worked for many years in UI/UX.
+I'm a Product Manager currently working at [Microsoft](https://microsoft.com).
+Previously I was a software engineer at [VMware](https://www.vmware.com/), [RedHat](https://www.redhat.com/en) and elsewhere.
+I work in the auth space in the world of Kubernetes and have a past life in UI/UX.

 <!--